practicalli/clojure/thinking-functionally/list-comprehension.md

 ## Filtering results with predicates

 With the `for` function we can add a filter on the results by using a predicate, to test if a condition is true or false.
-Any values that meet the condition as true are returned, values that are false are ommitted.
+Any values that meet the condition as true are returned, values that are false are omitted.

 ```
 (for [x (range 10) :when (odd? x)] x)